 There are many different types of wood glues, with each one offering different advantages and disadvantages.
-The 5 most common types of wood glue are PVA glue, Polyurethane glue, CA or super glue, Hide glue, and Epoxy Wood Glue.
+The 5 most common types of wood glue are PVA glue, Polyurethane glue, CA or super glue, Hide glue and Epoxy Wood Glue.
 Make sure you are aware of the different surfaces each is compatible with before deciding which one to buy.

 The most important feature to look for when buying wood glue is its bonding strength.
-You may prefer using a lightweight glue for DIY projects that can be easily removed.
+You may prefer using lightweight glue for DIY projects that can be easily removed.
 However, if you are building furniture, a much stronger glue would be required to withstand a large amount of weight.

 Some wood glues, like CA super glue, dry instantly in just a matter of seconds.
 Others can take several hours before they are completely dry.
 The latter will require you to arrange the pieces so they are clamped together for a long period of time.
 However, slower drying wood glues usually have a stronger bond, so you need to think about what kind of project you are building before deciding on the ideal drying time.

-Glue Color and Thickness
+Glue color and thickness

-Thick glues can be more difficult to apply, while those who are runnier make application on smaller surfaces very messy.
+Thick glues can be more difficult to apply, while those who are runnier make an application on smaller surfaces very messy.
 The color of the wood glue you are using is also something to keep in mind, especially if you want to keep the glue line as inconspicuous as possible.

 Q: Do you need clamps for wood glue?